kincsesl/conduit/vizsgaremek/README.md

-A tesztfájlok a viszgaremek mappában vannak:
+A tesztfájlok ebben a mappában vannak:

 test_nyitolinkek.py:
     (Nincs a POM-ban.)